-To setup the LAN, load balancer, or secondary IP addresses on your Linux server , start by opening up the Manage page for the server to be configured.
-Note down the LAN IP if you are setting up the internal LAN between two or more servers, and the Secondary IP(s) that were assigned to your server if you will be configuring your additionally purchased IP addresses.
+To setup the load balancer IP, or secondary IP addresses on your Linux server, start by opening up the Manage page for the server to be configured.
+Note down the Secondary IP(s) that were assigned to your server if you will be configuring your additionally purchased IP addresses, or the load balancer IP, if the server has been added to a load balancer service.

 Note for cPanel users: Please refer to the cPanel documentation for instructions and requirements for adding IP addresses to a server running cPanel.